boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/ruby-on-rails.md

 ---
 layout: post
-title:  Embedded SDK v3.3.40 Ruby on Rails Sample | Bold BI Docs
+title: Embedding Analytics with Ruby on Rails | Bold BI Docs
-description: Explore the JavaScript-based sample embedded in Ruby on Rails application supported since v3.3.40 of Bold BI.
+description: Learn how to embed an analytics dashboard with Ruby on Rails application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
-lang: en

 ---

 # Bold BI Dashboards embedding in Ruby on Rails using Embedded SDK